Ed. Note: An update from our partners, the independent experts at Authoritarian Warning Survey who support the Democracy Threat Index.

 Shifts Over Time

-The above figure shows the average response by category in July.
-Experts see the greatest threat manifested in anti-democratic rhetoric, with several pointing specifically to the president.
+The above figure shows the average response by category in November.
+Experts still see the greatest threat manifested in anti-democratic rhetoric, with several pointing specifically to the president.
 One respondent noted the “president’s disregard for democratic norms and increasing rhetoric against media [and] opposition.”
 Another warned that “the president’s rhetoric on the media, Charlottesville, etc. is concerning, although so far he’s been able to do very little.
 This may change if a crisis happens or the Russia investigation proceeds.”

 How does the U.S. compare to other countries on the same questions?
 The above figure shows the average threat rating across the six categories for each country.
 Countries fall in three groups: the United Kingdom and Canada face the lowest threat level; the U.S. fits in a middle group with Poland and India; and Hungary faces the greatest threat.
-As of July, the U.S. rates slightly worse than India.
+As of November, the U.S. rates worse than India and Poland.
 This comparison helps to validate the survey questions—not all democracy experts rate their country of expertise as being threatened or outside the norm, even in a Conservative-led UK.
 Rather, the U.S. jumps out as distinct from other consolidated democracies.

 The third figure shows the percentage who rated each category 2 or above (indicating behavior atypical of a consolidated democracy) and 3 or above (indicating erosion and future breakdown threat).
 Worryingly, majorities rate the U.S. as outside of the norm for stable democracies on every dimension.
 This is the fourth time this is true for civil violence.
-Nearly all rate rhetoric, executive constraints, and treatment of media as outside the norm.
+Nearly all rate rhetoric, executive constraints, elections, and treatment of media as outside the norm.

 November is the first time that a category besides rhetoric has a majority rating a 3 or above, which is true of media treatment and executive constraints.
-In general, respondents were cautious about assigning high values—only a single response out of 258 registered the highest threat category of 5.
+In general, respondents were cautious about assigning high values—only 1 response (0.4% of total) registered the highest threat category of 5.
 This reassures us that respondents are not amplifying their answers for effect.

 Finally, we directly asked respondents about the likelihood of democratic breakdown (by their definition) within the next four years.
 Note that “breakdown” does not imply full dictatorship, only a sufficient erosion of democratic functioning.
-The responses averaged an alarming 10.3%, with a median of 7%.
-Responses ranged from a low of 0 (given by four respondents) to a high of 40%, with 7 answering higher than 20%.
-Note that 10.3% is orders of magnitude higher than what traditional models of democratic breakdown would predict for the U.S. given its stability and socioeconomic advantages.
+The responses averaged an alarming 10.5%, with a median of 8%.
+Responses ranged from a low of 0 (given by four respondents) to a high of 50%, with seven answering 20% or higher.
+Note that 10.5% is orders of magnitude higher than what traditional models of democratic breakdown would predict for the U.S. given its stability and socioeconomic advantages.

-The results give us ample reason to be concerned about the future of American democracy.
+The results give us clear reason to be concerned about the future of American democracy.
 November saw an increase in threat levels across all categories but civil liberties, with the greatest increase on treatment of the media and executive constraints.
-There is a near-consensus that American democracy has weakened over the last 10 years and is now outside the norm for consolidated democracies, especially in rhetoric, elections, media freedom, and executive constraints.
+There is a near-consensus that American democracy has weakened over the last 10 years and is now outside the norm for consolidated democracies, especially in rhetoric, media freedom, and executive constraints.
 As discussed earlier, one should not view rhetoric being the highest-threat category positively since rhetoric can erode the norms holding democratic compacts together and often predicts later anti-democratic behavior.

 Comparing the U.S. to other countries provides useful context.
-American democracy rates as considerably worse than democracy in Canada and the United Kingdom and comparable to Poland and India.
-This is highly consistent with seeing American democracy as shifting downward in quality, but not yet threatened with near-term breakdown.
+American democracy rates as considerably worse than democracy in Canada and the United Kingdom, and now worse than India and Poland (as of June).
+This is highly consistent with seeing American democracy as shifting downward in quality, with at least some chance of breakdown.

-Nevertheless, the estimated 10.3% chance of democratic breakdown (within four years) is a major warning sign.
-However, the most likely downward path for American democracy remains the steady erosion of democratic norms and practices, an uncertain road followed before by Venezuela, Hungary, Turkey, and many others.
+Indeed, the estimated 10.5% chance of democratic breakdown (within four years) is a major warning sign.
+However, the most likely downward path for American democracy remains the steady erosion of democratic norms and practices, as followed before by Venezuela, Hungary, Turkey, and many others.
 This presents threats that extend beyond the current administration and may imperil American democracy for years to come.